solid red star

 Keep your vape cartridges upright in a cool, dark place.
 Leaving the cartridge upright when it’s not in use minimizes the risk of leaks, clogs, or spills.
 Don’t leave your vape cart out in the sun, either, as light and heat can degrade the potency of your cannabis oil faster than you may think.

->> Shop vapes at The Travel Agency
+Shop vapes at The Travel Agency

 Tips for storing concentrates

-Cannabis concentrates need to be stored much like flower, in an air-tight container in a dark, cool, dry space.
+Cannabis concentrates need to be stored much like flower, in an airtight container in a dark, cool, dry space.
 Glass is the best type of container for concentrates to keep air, mold, and mildew out.
 Medical-grade silicone containers also work well.

 While most cannabis should not be kept in the fridge, some cannabis connoisseurs swear by keeping concentrates in the freezer because the low temperature preserves the high THC concentrations.
 Just be sure to put the concentrates back in the freezer when you’re done so they don’t warm up and attract mold.

->> Shop concentrates at The Travel Agency
+Shop concentrates at The Travel Agency

 Tips for storing edibles

-Cannabis edibles are the products that present the biggest risk for accidental ingestion.
-Gummies, chocolates, beverages, taffies: edibles can be confused for a sweet treat or refreshing drink, even with all the childproof packaging and markings on the product.
-If you have kids or pets, keep your edibles high out of reach, away from prying eyesight, and consider using a locked container.
+If you have kids or pets, keep your edibles high out of reach, away from prying eyes, and consider using a locked container.
 If you live with adults, make sure your edibles are clearly labeled if they’re in a common area.

 Edibles should be tightly and individually wrapped for the best protection.
-If you’re dealing with homemade edibles like cannabutter, follow food safety best practices and store in the fridge or freezer.
+If you’re dealing with homemade edibles like cannabutter, follow food safety best practices and store them in the fridge or freezer.

->> Shop edibles at The Travel Agency
+Shop edibles at The Travel Agency

 Proper cannabis storage puts safety first